amboseli/ramboseli/README.md

 <br>

-### Creating a Tunnel on Mac/Linux
+### Creating a Tunnel

+These instructions are known to work in macOS and Linux.
+They have not been tested but should also work in Windows, provided that you are using one of:
+   1) Windows 11 or newer
+   2) Windows 10 from 2018 or later
+   3) Windows 10 from before 2018 but with the 2018 update for native SSH

+(If you are a Windows user and these instructions work for you, please let Jake know.)

-The simplest way to create the tunnel on a Mac/Linux is to open a terminal window and type the following, substituting your actual username for "YourUsername":
+The simplest way to create the tunnel is at the command line.
+In macOS/Linux, open a Terminal window.
+In Windows, open a Powershell or Command Prompt window.
+Type the following, substituting your actual Duke NetID for "YourNetID":

-    ssh -f YourUsername@papio.biology.duke.edu -L 2222:localhost:5432 -N
+    ssh -f YourNetID@papio.biology.duke.edu -L 2222:localhost:5432 -N

+    (If you're a Windows user, don't include the "-f")

 Your Terminal window should then prompt you for your password for papio.biology.duke.edu.
-After that's entered, a message appears indicating that the connection has been made:
+Provide the password for your _NetID_, not your Babase password.
+You will then have to provide another form of authentication.
+If you haven't already setup MFA with Duke, talk to Jake.
+After that's done, a message appears indicating that the connection has been made:

     ###############################################################################
     # You are about to access a Duke University computer network that is intended #